ios-mcn/ios-mcn-releases/Agartala/v0.1.0/RAN/source-code/iosmcn.agartala.v0.1.0.ran.source.howto.md

 tar -xvzf iosmcn.agartala.v0.1.0.core.ran.tar.gz

 ```
-## This document explains how to use the pre-built images for deployment
+## This document explains how to use the source code to build and deploy the RAN.

 Step 1 : untar the iosmcn.agartala.v0.1.0.ran.images.tar.gz